1. What is F-1 student visa?

 - You own property and or maintain a bank account in your home country

-- The likelihood of employment at home in your field of study after you complete your degree is great.
-(Provide evidence of job searches or interviews you have done)
+- The likelihood of employment at home in your field of study after you complete your degree is good (Provide evidence of job searches or interviews you have done)

 - You have made frequent visits home (every year or 18 months)